VFPX/Win32API/libraries/shell32/SHGetFileInfo.md

 ## Comments:
 If SHGetFileInfo returns an icon handle (HICON) in the hIcon member of the SHFILEINFO structure pointed to by psfi.

 Not so many applications in Visual FoxPro for this HICON handle I can think of.
-But there are two I am pretty sure about: displaying an icon in the <a href="?example=235">System Tray</a>, and displaying an icon <a href="?example=500">inside the MessageBox dialog window</a>.
+But there are two I am pretty sure about: displaying an icon in the [System Tray](../../sample_235.md) and displaying an icon [inside the MessageBox dialog window](../../sample_500.md).

 The application is responsible for freeing the icon handle with DestroyIcon when it is no longer needed.